-Medicines used to prevent VTE, specifically anticoagulants, are considered high-risk medicines44,53,73,81 and can increase the risk of bleeding.
-Therefore, in supporting clinical judgement and the safe selection of appropriate VTE prevention, it is important to ensure local policies and procedures promote consideration of:
+Medicines used to prevent VTE, specifically anticoagulants, are considered high-risk medicines^{44,53,73,81} and can increase the risk of bleeding.
+Therefore, in supporting clinical judgement and the safe selection and use of VTE prevention, it is important to ensure local policies and procedures promote consideration of:

-- The risk and consequences of thrombosis and bleeding, taking into consideration the patient's clinical condition, reason for admission, and their individual risk factors for thrombosis and bleeding (see Quality Statement 1 and 2) - Other medicines the patient is taking that can interact with medicines used to prevent VTE - The need for monitoring kidney function (Creatinine Clearance (CrCl)) and liver function, and whether an antidote is available and likely to be required given the patient's clinical condition - Any personal beliefs of the patient that could preclude them from receiving medicines (such as needle-phobia, or religious beliefs) - Potential issues with adherence, considering the frequency of dosing, and whether the patient can self-administer or requires a dose administration aid (DAA).
+- The risk and consequences of thrombosis and bleeding, taking into consideration the patient's clinical condition, reason for admission, and their individual risk factors for thrombosis and bleeding (see Quality Statement 1 and 2) - Extremities of body weight (less than 50kg or over 120kg, or body mass index (BMI) greater than 30kg/m2).
+The safety and efficacy VTE prevention doses in extremities of body weight is not fully known.
+Seek specialist advice and observe patients carefully for signs and symptoms of thrombosis or bleeding. .35,42,49,51,103 - Other medicines the patient is taking that can interact with medicines used to prevent VTE - The need for monitoring kidney function (Creatinine Clearance (CrCl)) and liver function, and whether an antidote is available and likely to be required given the patient's clinical condition - Any personal beliefs of the patient that could preclude them from receiving medicines (such as needle-phobia, or religious beliefs) - Potential issues with adherence, considering the frequency of dosing, and whether the patient can self-administer or requires a dose administration aid (DAA).